dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 **The final code can be found at the [auth0-gatsby-blog GitHub repo](https://github.com/auth0-blog/auth0-gatsby-blog).**

-I welcome your comments below for any suggestions or improvements to make this Gatsby/React guide beter, or if you have any questions!
+I welcome your questions, suggestions or improvements, below in the comments section!
+Thanks for reading.